repository-preservation/lcmap-spark/README.md

 release branch should be named ```releases/1.1.1-2.1.0```, and the Docker image should be tagged ```1.1.1-2.1.0```.

 ## MesosClusterDispatcher
 The MesosClusterDispatcher is a Spark component that is used to run Spark on Mesos in cluster mode.

 It listens on port 7077 and 8081 and serves as the master when running ```spark-submit```.

+The Mesos-Spark image can run the MesosClusterDispatcher as all required dependencies are included in the image.

 Please see http://spark.apache.org/docs/latest/running-on-mesos.html for more information.

 ### Configuring
 Environment variables are used to configure the MesosClusterDispatcher image.
 These are all required.